 To nourish and cultivate well-being through offering opportunities for self discovery and re-establishing our connection with ourselves, others, and the world.
 To help people awaken to all the positive qualities of our heart mind; touching the wondrous, refreshing, and healing elements that are inside and around us, in all situations.
 To help people to cultivate seeds of joy, peace, love, and understanding in themselves.

-The site integrates multiple spiritual traditions, combining elements of Vietnamese folk practice & Phalayana Buddhism with the indigenous Tibetan tradition of Yungdrung Bön.
-This synthesis offers an open, inclusive, and connected path for spiritual growth in both lineages.
-Non-attachment to views is emphasized, allowing practice to unfold without having to identify ourselves as being in one tradition or the other, or both, or even neither traditions.
+We practice the integration of multiple spiritual traditions.
+We explore a unique blend of Vietnamese Mahayana Buddhism rooted within the Linji School of Dhyana Buddhism & Tibetan's native Yungdrung Bon tradition.
+We offer an open, inclusive, and connected approach to practice and spiritual growth in both traditions.
+We practice non-attachment to views, without having to identify ourselves as being in one tradition or the other, or both, or even neither traditions.